Net Worth

 Despite his lack of club experience, through the 1997–98 season, the Kuopio, Finland, native played for his native Finland.

-Timonen was a member of Finland’s bronze-medal Olympic squad in Nagano, and the Kings moved him, along with Jan Vopat, to the Nashville Predators shortly after the Olympics.
+Timonen was a member of Finland’s bronze-medal-winning Olympic squad in Nagano, and the Kings subsequently traded him, along with Jan Vopat, to the Nashville Predators shortly after the Olympics.
 Kimmo chose to play in North America from 1998 to 1999 and quickly established himself as a fixture on Nashville’s defense.

-Timonen split his time between Nashville and its IHL affiliate, the Milwaukee Admirals, in the 1998–99 season.
+Timonen split his time between Nashville and its American Hockey League (AHL) affiliate, the Milwaukee Admirals, during the 1998–99 season.
 He became a full-time NHL player, joining Jason Arnott the following year.
 He spent the subsequent four seasons with the Predators, steadily improving his offensive output until the 2004-05 NHL lockout.

-Kimmo participated in the lockout for his hometown team, KalPa, which he co-owns with Sami Kapanen, a former Flyers teammate.
+Kimmo participated in the lockout for his hometown team, KalPa, which he co-owns with Sami Kapanen, a former teammate of the Flyers.
 He also persuaded Adam Hall to join for the duration of the dispute.

 Timonen was acquired by the Philadelphia Flyers in a trade after the 2006–07 season and joined the ranks of famous players such as Alexei Yashin and Alexander Ovechkin.
 It wasn’t long before he agreed to a six-year, $37.8 million contract extension with them, making him the highest-paid Finn in the NHL.
 In the first two rounds of the 2008 Stanley Cup Playoffs, the Philadelphia Flyers defeated the Washington Capitals 4-3 and the Montreal Canadiens 4-1.

 Timonen was struck on his foot by a wrist shot from Canadiens defenceman Andrei Markov, a teammate of Alexei Kovalev, during Game 4 of the Flyers’ series with Montreal.
-As the week went on, he had numbness in his foot, but he assumed it was just a twisted nerve.
+As the week progressed, he developed numbness in his foot, but he assumed it was due to a twisted nerve.
 Kimmo had his foot checked out at the Hospital of the University of Pennsylvania after an MRI showed no injury.
 On May 8, the doctor discovered a small blood clot in Timonen’s foot.

 On August 5, 2014, Timonen received the news that he had blood clots in his right leg and both of his lungs just before the 2014–15 season started.
 Timonen made his decision to leave the NHL after the 2014–15 season officially ended, on March 5.